aDepan/find-your-menu/assignment.md

-### Technical assignment

-The purpose of this assignment is to get to know how you solve logical problems, how you build the interface and how it is designed (code structure and GUI design).
-This assignment should be built in React and you are free to use any library, it should also be responsive for mobile, tablets and PCs.

-Attached is a js file with four menus in a JSON object.
-These menus contains categories and products with name and price.

 ### Your task is the following:

 1. Create a GUI that displays these menus with the possibility to see the details such as which categories and products it has.